-Fixed Fees Depending upon the complexity of the situation and the needs of the client, the fixed fee for creating client financial plans typically ranges between \$250 and \$5,000.
+Fixed Fees depend upon the complexity of the situation and the needs of the client.
+The fixed fee for creating client financial plans typically ranges between \$250 and \$5,000.
 The variation of fees would depend on the complexity of the client's particular situation.
 Fixed fees are computed based upon a good faith estimate of hours required to perform services.
-Wealth Watch attempts to maintain parity with hourly and fixed charges while allowing some flexibility in the estimation, considering case complexity and client-specific circumstances.
+Wealth Watch attempts to maintain parity with hourly and fixed charges while allowing flexibility in the estimation, considering case complexity and client-specific circumstances.
 Fees are paid by check to Wealth Watch Advisors in advance, but never more than six months in advance, with the remainder due upon presentation of the plan.
 Clients may terminate a financial planning agreement at any time with written notice to the Firm.
-Fees that are charged in advance will be refunded based on the prorated amount of work completed at the point of termination.
+Fees charged in advance will be refunded based on the prorated amount of work completed at the point of termination.

 The fees are negotiable, and the final fee schedule will be attached to the Financial Planning Agreement.
 Clients may terminate their contracts without penalty within five business days of signing the advisory contract.

-Hourly Fees Depending upon the complexity of the situation and the needs of the client, the hourly fee for these services is between \$100 and \$300.
+Hourly Fees depend upon the complexity of the situation and the needs of the client.
+The hourly fee for these services is typically between \$100 and \$300.
 The fees are negotiable, and the final fee schedule will be attached to the Financial Planning Agreement.
+Fees for a financial plan cannot exceed \$5,000 annually.
 Fees are paid by check to Wealth Watch in advance, but never more than six months in advance, with the remainder due upon presentation of the plan.
 Clients may terminate a financial planning agreement at any time with written notice to the Firm.
-The fee refunded will be the balance of the fees collected in advance minus the hourly rate times the number of hours of work that has been completed up to and including the day of termination.
+The fee refunded will be the balance of the fees collected in advance, less the cost of work completed (the hourly rate times the number of hours of work that has been completed up to and including the day of termination).
 Clients may terminate their contracts without penalty within five business days of signing the advisory contract.